 - Escalators: It is essential that escalators and elevators receive routine maintenance.
 A problem with their function can result in serious injury or even death.
 Trips and falls are common on an elevator where the lift floor is not even with the entrance or exit area.
 Water on an escalator from a leak or in front of an elevator can cause a slip and fall accident.

-Is Inadequate Lighting Leading to a Slip and Fall or a Trip and Fall a Reason to File a Lawsuit?
+Is Inadequate Lighting Leading to a Slip and Fall a Reason to File a Lawsuit?

 Yes, it is.
 Poor lighting can cause someone to trip over an unmarked curb or a separator used for vehicle parking.
 It can also mask an oil slick or a pool of water, leading to a slip and fall.
 Inadequate lights can also hide ice.
 Parking garages are notorious for poor lights, and outside lots can also be too dark to be safe.
 The owner or manager has the obligation to inspect the lights regularly to ensure none are broken and they provide adequate illumination.